 Certainly Cinderella no more, the Gonzaga Bulldogs are coming to Salt Lake City as the No. 1 team in America.

-Having been ranked No. 1 in the nation since early March, the once-underdog Bulldogs will bulldoze their way into Utah and EnergySolutions Arena this week as the No. 1 seed in the West region.
+Having been ranked No. 1 in the nation since early March, the once-underdog Bulldogs will bulldoze their way into Utah and EnergySolutions Arena as the No. 1 seed in the West Region.
 Gonzaga (31-2) is paced by one of the premier players in the nation in 7-foot junior Kelly Olynyk, who averages nearly 18 points per game.
-But the Bulldogs are a well-rounded pack as senior Elias Harris and sophomores Kevin Pangos and Gary Bell Jr. have led the program to its first ever No. 1 seed.
+But the Bulldogs are a well-rounded pack, as senior Elias Harris and sophomores Kevin Pangos and Gary Bell Jr. have led the program to its first-ever No. 1 seed.

 Thursday's second-round games

 (8) Pittsburgh vs. (9) Wichita State, 11:40 a.m.

 (1) Gonzaga vs. (16) Southern, 2:10 p.m.

 (3) New Mexico vs. (14) Harvard, 7:50 p.m.